-We will cover one 31-day supply emergency supply of a particular drug, or less if your prescription is written for fewer days.
+We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
 This is in addition to the above temporary supply.

-For questions about a temporary supply, call Member Services (phone numbers are printed on the back cover of this booklet).
+For questions about a temporary supply, call Member Services.